jeanarjean/jeanarjean.github.io/README.md

-# Rorscharg's personal website
+# jeanarjean's personal website

-Static website made using [Gatsby](https://www.gatsbyjs.org/) and hosted using github pages.
+Static website made using Gatsby and hosted using github pages.
+Master is the compiled webpage, go on the develop branch to look at the source code.

-You can visit the webiste [here](http://rorscharg.com).
+You can visit the website here.

-Template used it available [here](https://github.com/gatsbyjs/gatsby-starter-blog).
+Template used is available here.

+**Development happens on branch Development**